- Search The Registry

 - My Account

 Born in New Orleans in 1829, Louis Moreau Gottschalk grew up in a neighborhood of Creole music with African Caribbean rhythms and the melodious folk songs.
-These would later become a characteristic ingredient of intersectionality in much of his music.
+These would later become a characteristic ingredient of racial and cultural intersectionality in much of his music.
 The house where he was born still stands at the southwest corner of Esplanade and Royal streets in New Orleans.
-From this diverse place his brilliant musical career started and would eventually drive him on to international fame.
+From this diverse place his musical career started and would eventually drive him on to international fame.
 Known as the Chopin of creole he was exposed to the music also through his Grandmother Buslé and his nurse Sally, both of whom were black natives of Saint-Domingue.

 Gottschalk’s informal début was at the (then) new St. Charles Hotel in 1840 where he became an instant success.
 In 1842 he left the United States for Europe for the classical training required to achieve his musical goals.
 While such professionalism in a 13-year old would normally be the result of the parents´ ambitions, Gottschalk´s letters show that he himself was the driving force.
 In a letter to his mother he wrote "I definitely expect that in two years or perhaps less I shall be earning a living on my own."